 Digital mapping is the modern marriage of traditional mapmaking with technology.
 There’s never been a time in civilized life when we didn’t need cartographers who could visualize the world around us.
 But in the 21st century, mapmaking may be more essential than ever.
 From Google Maps charting every inch of the earth, to Homeland Security using data to find patterns and locate threats, digital mapping is central.
 This interdisciplinary study brings together geography, computer science, design, and other fields to create new and useful ways to organize our world.

-The MS in Digital Mapping at the University of Kentucky is a unique and cutting-edge degree program for today’s mapmakers.
+The MS in Digital Mapping at the University of Kentucky is one of the most cutting-edge and unique college programs for today’s mapmakers.
 Students in the New Maps Plus program, from the UKY Department of Geography, learn coding, open-source software, spatial analysis, data visualization, and traditional cartography.
 New Maps Plus brings together the ancient and the futuristic, giving students a grounding in modern issues like security and surveillance, and timeless concerns like accuracy and usefulness.
 There’s no program quite like the University of Kentucky’s MS in Digital Mapping.

 “Professional futurist” is a real occupation, and Foresight is a real degree you can earn to further your career.
 A futurist isn’t a time traveler or a psychic; they don’t make predictions about the future.
 A futurist studies trends and changes in a systematic, scientific way to come up with plans for what might occur in the future.
 The job of a futurist, whether in business, politics, or any other field, is to anticipate what might happen based on influences, motivations, and other influences.
 That way, organizations or the clients they work for can prepare so they can have an advantage over their competition.

 The University of Houston – one of the top public research universities in the US, in one of the nation’s business hubs – offers the MS in Foresight for prospective professional futurists, one of the most innovative college programs in the nation.
 This 36-credit graduate program gives students the fundamentals in business, consumer science, and other areas of expertise they need to read the trends and learn about the future from the past and present.
 Graduate from the University of Houston are automatically plugged into one of the top cities for business in the US, with a degree that puts them in control of their own future.

 Packaging may be the world’s greatest unsung profession.
 Packaging design and engineering touches literally every aspect of modern life – not just retail, but shipping, storage, and every step of the supply chain.
 From raw materials to the shelf, there’s packaging everywhere, making it the third-largest industry by some estimates.
 And, of course, someone has to design the look of packages, engineer the materials and construction of packages, manage the marketing, and every other element.
 Package science programs are one of the new frontiers of design, engineering, and business education.

 Clemson University’s BS in Packaging Science is a pioneering degree program that combines chemistry, physics, biology, graphic design, and other fields for a well-rounded, full grounding in every aspect of packaging.
 Offered for over 20 years, Clemson was one of the first, and one of the few to build a whole degree dedicated to packaging.
 It’s a model for other programs, and one of the most unique, interdisciplinary programs of its kind.
 Others have imitated, but Clemson remains among the most innovative college programs in packaging.
 Hands-on learning, a global reputation, and strong connections to the industry give Clemson’s packaging science graduates a door to an unusually rewarding career.

 In our culture of fast food and waste, alternatives that are healthier for humans and the environment have become a priority for many.
 Slow food, urban gardening, composting, backyard chickens – small changes that started as trends have turned into movements, and higher education is beginning to catch up.
 Ecogastronomy – the study of how food and environment intersect and influence each other – is a critical new interdisciplinary field of study.
 From sustainable agriculture to health and nutrition, there is much to learn from one of the most unique college programs out there.